-Managed hosting services are a kind of web hosting where the hosting supplier takes care of the fundamental software and settings for you.
+Managed hosting services are a form of web hosting where the hosting supplier takes care of the fundamental software and hardware settings for you.

 The idea is that you get a dependable hosting platform on which you can build advanced websites or cloud computing applications, without having to take on day-to-day maintenance tasks yourself.
 Managed hosting services may also include consultancy and advice from the hosting company.

-A managed hosting service may be right for your business if you need a relatively powerful hosting service (like dedicated hosting), but don’t have the technical skills or time to manage every aspect of it yourself.
+A managed hosting service may be right for your business if you need a relatively powerful hosting service (such as dedicated hosting), but don't have the technical skills or time to manage every aspect of it yourself.

 Managed hosting services: how do they work?